Pennsylvania October 29, 2020

 7. Shady Maple Smorgasbord, East Earl

 See that?
-That's lots of people waiting to eat at the famous Shady Maple Smorgasbord.
+That is a lot of people waiting to eat at the famous Shady Maple Smorgasbord.
 You will wait in line to pay, and then to be seated, but after that, be prepared to be overwhelmed by great food— especially if buffets are your thing.
 The huge gift shop and farmer's market make the experience well worth a wait.
+Visit the website for

 8. Café La Maude, Philadelphia

 Café La Maude attracts a huge brunch crowd in the City of Brotherly Love.
 Reviewers go wild over their extensive selection of menu items and the friendly waitstaff who are accommodating even during the busiest of times.
 To learn more, visit the website for

 Café La Maude in Philadelphia

 Another delectable brunch spot, DeLuca's is located on Pittsburgh's famous Strip.
 It was once featured on the show Diner's Drive-ins, and Dives.
 Open since 1958, you can spot a long line outside of DeLuca's each Saturday and Sunday morning.
 To learn more visit the official Facebook page for

 Tired Hands Brewing Company is the spot to be in the Main Line if you like beer.
 Even if you're not a brewery connoisseur, their food is also to die for.
 You can expect to wait about an hour to be seated, depending on when you arrive; they do not take reservations.
 For the latest information, visit the website for